abitravers1989/countMyWords/README.md

 Attempted to do a feature test which did the same as main did.
 However I wasn't sure this was necissary as all main does is call the other modules plus the node module fs.
 However it was useful for revealing some naming improvements for the two functions which called all the other functions within their module.

+Split-And-Count-Words Testing:

+One of my biggest struggles was creating a sinon spy for console.log which could be used by more than one test.
+I changed the scope of where this spy was defined to inside the main module describe functionality, instead the 'displayWords' describe functionality (with both it blocks being called there), to defining it twice under a new name.
+This either gave me an error that the spy was not defined or that i was attempting to create a spy for something (log) which had already been wrapped.

+- The test for callAllFunctions was simply to check the functions were called in the right order.

+- It effected my test coverage.